garrandall/popular-music-data/tracks/scary-kisses-voice-of-the-beehive.md

 Let's stir things up a bit
 Throw the pieces up to the sky

-Baby i want scary kisses
+Baby I want scary kisses
-I want hits and i want misses
+I want hits and I want misses
-I want hell and i want bliss
+I want hell and I want bliss
 And that stuff between it
 And you gave me safety and
 The showtime all that drove me crazy